 - Games and routines: Include her favorite toy in your routines.
 For example, if you have Penny with you during bath time, ask her questions about Penny and the steps she should follow during bath time.
 This can also help you establish everyday routines with your daughter, while modeling and practicing language skills.

 - Books: Don’t just read, look at the pictures together, ask your child to point at pictures and then describe them using the third person.
 For example, say “The dancer is flying high.
 Can you see her?” or even make up a story together.
 As you did before, model the use of the third person and then give her a chance to try!

 Including your child’s favorite toy into her learning experience can go a long way!
 Don’t hesitate to do it, and if you need to vary your usual choices, some speech specialists also recommend the use of puzzles, magnets, dress-up clothes, and all kinds of vehicles when working with language skills.
-It will sure give you a lot to talk about.
+It will surely give you a lot to talk about.

 You can use toy talk in all kinds of activities!
 For it to work better, take into account your little one’s taste and what she finds interesting.
 Allow her to choose the toy and go with the flow.
 The most important thing is for you two to have fun.
 Over time you’ll be using toy talk strategies all day long without even noticing it!

 More on The University of Illinois research.